jordalgo/estream/api/estream.md

 # push

-Pushes an error down stream
+Pushes an error down the estream

 **Signature**: `a -> Estream`